brainstormforce/custom-typekit-fonts/README.md

 ## Screenshots ##

-1. Get your Adobe ID
+1. Get your Project ID
-2. Enter your Adobe ID
+2. Enter your Project ID
 3. Get all published kit details from your Adobe ID
 4. Select any Adobe font from Astra Theme Customizer
 5. Select any Adobe font from Elementor